hmi-deeplearning/bacterial-viability/Readme.md

 python fusion-net_3.py 0
 ```

-Please note that these scripts have been written assuming your machine has a GPU with 8GB VRAM and other configurations
-to properly run tensorflow-backed Keras scripts under Python v3.7.
-The scripts can run extremely slow, depending on the configuration of your machine.
+Please note that the provided Python scripts assume that your machine has a GPU with 8GB or more VRAM and other necessary configurations in order to properly run tensorflow-backed Keras scripts under Python v3.7.
+It is important to note that these scripts may run very slowly, depending on the configuration of your machine.

 ### Instruction for results of training and evaluation of a model
-After each model training, the scripts create a **fusion-netx_xxx** subfolder in results folder.
-The subfolder contains everything necessary
-to evaluate your model and optimize hyperparameters,
-including model (**model** subfolder), data scaler (***_scaler.bin**),
-index of training, validation, and test data in original dataset (**index.mat**).
+After each model training, the Python scripts create a "fusion-netx_xxx" subfolder in the "results" folder.
+This subfolder contains everything that is necessary to evaluate the trained model and optimize hyperparameters, including the trained model (stored in the "model" subfolder), data scaler (*_scaler.bin), and an index of the training, validation, and test data in the original dataset (stored in "index.mat").

-The simplest way to check model evaluation results may be
-reading summary.txt file.
-In the text file,
-find a line of "Evalutation of best performing model" and subsequent lines
-indicating loss and accuracy values of the model with training, validation, and test data.
+The simplest way to check the evaluation results of the model may be to read the "summary.txt" file.
+In this text file, locate the line that reads "Evaluation of best performing model" and look for the subsequent lines that indicate the loss and accuracy values of the model, including for the training, validation, and test data.

 For example, let's assume you have a summary.txt file containing following lines
 ```